How to Start with Play Based Learning

 Through play based learning, your children will develop many social skills.
 Children are consistently communicating, cooperating, sharing and responding to ideas, negotiating, and resolving conflicts.

 When children have the opportunity to learn through play, they will develop resilience and grow positive attitudes towards learning.
-Skills including imagination, curiosity, enthusiasm, and persistence will be practiced over and over.

-You will observe an increase in the ability of your children to focus and concentrate as they master the skills of creativity, problem solving, analysing, evaluating and applying their knowledge.
+You will observe an increase in the ability of your children to focus and concentrate as they master these skills.

 Play is Children’s Work.
 It is Learning.